|

 The performance of the Committees was evaluated by the Board after seeking inputs from

-the committee members based on criteria such as the composition of committees,
+the Committee members based on criteria such as the composition of Committees,

-effectiveness of committee meetings, etc.
+effectiveness of Committee meetings, etc.

 the Securities and Exchange Board of India.

-views of the Executive Directors and Non-Executive Directors.
+account the views of the Executive Directors and Non-Executive Directors.

 The Nomination and Remuneration Committee reviewed the performance of individual